 You’re often best off performing both types of analysis, but it’s important to know what information each analysis type provides before you make a purchase or sell a stock.

-This means you’ll need to spend a lot of time researching the company’s quantitative data and looking at future projections.
+This means you’ll need to spend a lot of time researching the company’s quantitative data and maybe even making your own projections.

-On the other hand, technical stock analysis involves taking data from market activity (or charts) and figuring out where the price of a given stock will go next based on many market factors.
+On the other hand, technical stock analysis involves taking data from market activity (or charts) and figuring out where the price of a given stock will go next.

 It’s about predicting future price movements for the stock itself, not necessarily analyzing whether the stock is an accurate match for the company behind it.